 Our team continues to monitor the safety and security of our women.
 We advise participants to stay home if outside conditions make it too dangerous to trek to class.
-And we ensure the safety of our staff: We temporarily closed some of our centers in Kabul in response to local security threats.

 But there can still be long-term consequences: Attacks can inflict stress and have mental side effects for the community.
-Conflict also makes it that much harder for women to get the skills, knowledge and tools they need, harder for them to stay in the program, and affects their journey towards finding their own voice and power.
+Conflict also makes it that much harder for women to get the skills, knowledge, and tools they need; harder for them to stay in the program; and affects their journey towards finding their own voice and power.

 A rise in conflict from the peace deal fallout threatens democracy in Afghanistan.
 In elections last fall, more than 400 women ran for political office.
 Even more turned out to vote: A record 33 percent of those who cast a ballot October 2018 were women.
 That means 1 out of 3 voters was a woman.